 To promote this approach at Microsoft Ignite, together with our partners CloudJumper, Liquidware, Lakeside, ControlUp and IGEL we not only organized an evening at a nearby kart track, but also created a passport game at Ignite that guided visitors through the world of Windows Virtual Desktop.

 For us, the crowning finale on the last day of Ignite was the full session “A Reference Architecture for Windows Virtual Desktop Printing”.
-If you couldn’t attend, you can take a look at the presentation A reference architecture for Windows Virtual Desktop printing.

 In the end, we just had enough energy left over to celebrate an incredibly successful Ignite in Hogwarts.